 Cyber Laws and Cyber Security

-In order to ensure that humans do not misuse cyber technologies, cyber laws are generated.
-The overall idea of the cyberlaw is to stop any person from violating the right of other persons in cyberspace.
-Any kind of violation of cyber rights is considered to be a cyberspace violation and are deemed punishable under cyber laws.
+In order to ensure that humans do not misuse Cyber technologies, Cyber laws are generated.
+The overall idea of Cyberlaw is to stop any person from violating the rights of other persons in Cyberspace.
+Any kind of violation of Cyber rights is considered to be a Cyberspace violation and is deemed punishable under Cyber Laws.